yazl

 Use mtime and/or mode to override the values that would normally be obtained by the fs.Stats for the realPath.
 The mode is the unix permission bits and file type.
 The mtime and mode are stored in the zip file in the fields "last mod file time", "last mod file date", and "external file attributes". yazl does not store group and user ids in the zip file.

-If forceZip64Format is true, yazl will use ZIP64 format in this entry's Data Descriptor and Central Directory Record regardless of if it's required or not (this may be useful for testing.).
+If forceZip64Format is true, yazl will use ZIP64 format in this entry's Data Descriptor and Central Directory Record even if not needed (this may be useful for testing.).
 Otherwise, yazl will use ZIP64 format where necessary.

 If fileComment is a string, it will be encoded with UTF-8.
 If fileComment is a Buffer, it should be a UTF-8 encoded string.
 In UTF-8, fileComment must be at most 0xffff bytes in length.
 This becomes the "file comment" field in this entry's central directory file header.